linjames0/jameslin.bio/markdown/research.md

 This is less of a problem *within* labs.
 Because people in our group are all working on their own differentiated projects, there's far less politics and competition.
 There's an open spirit of collaboration - we frequently share reagents, data, assist with teaching new techniques, send papers, and make introductions.

 #### 3. Education
-I think what's often overlooked about researcher-types is that they are great at teaching.
+I think what's often overlooked about researcher-types is that they are excellent at teaching.
 They have TA'd for classes, given lectures, described their work to family and relatives, and they write all the time (papers, grant proposals) explaining science to a general audience.
 Everyone is capable of explaining their research in depth, sometimes down to the atom but usually at least down to the level of cells.
 For people aspiring to be sponges, academic researchers are your ocean.

 But I've also been surprised how little people know outside of their own domains of expertise.
 Even at MIT, you can quickly become one of the lab experts on a relevant but niche area.
-Without exaggeration, I've met MDs who struggle with explaining organic chemistry and computational biologists who don't know their way around a U-Net.
-It's striking to me because they would absolutely school me in their lane, but I've realized that my depth in several areas (CS, biology, neuroscience, physics) means that I usually have something to contribute to specialists.
+Chemists and neuroscientists absolutely school me in their lane, but I've realized that my depth in several areas (CS, biology, neuroscience, physics) means that I usually have something to contribute to specialists.

 And it's been equally startling the extent to which people are resistant to learning about new fields.
-You would expect neuroscientists to have a little more synaptic plasticity but their learning pathways calcify just like the rest.
+Even neuroscientists struggle sometimes with synaptic plasticity.
 However, there are some who constantly absorb knowledge regardless of domain and these people stand out in a crowded field.

 #### 4. Funding
 Two things can be true at once - there is a lot of funding in academia, and funding is a constant constraint.
 Most small labs operate on $500k a year and for the larger ones annual funding can be upwards of $5M.